-Our Intermodal segment transports our customers' freight within the United States primarily utilizing our temperature-controlled trailers and also our dry containers on railroad flatcars for portions of trips, with the balance of the trips using our tractors or, to a lesser extent, contracted carriers.
+Our Intermodal segment transports our customers' freight within the United States primarily utilizing our temperature-controlled trailers and also, previously, our dry containers on railroad flatcars for portions of trips, with the balance of the trips using our tractors or, to a lesser extent, contracted carriers.
+In March 2015, we disposed of the overhead-intensive dry containers that were used in a portion of our intermodal operations.